gardehal/embedded-systems/projects/dumb-door/dumb-door.md

   - Where does it sit physically in the brain?
 Breadboard full.
 Add small breadboard due to pins? otherwise just wires tied to board
 - Bugs:
   - Status LED should continue to blink during setup (blue = network, yellow = log/datetime, white = misc, errors should blink red plus other colour depending on what failed, eg. red + blue for network)
-  - Motor not capable of turning lock at the moment the mechanism bites. gear and geat-rest works fine, still not enough torque.
-12v not enough, try gear ratio
+  - Motor not capable of turning lock at the moment the mechanism bites
+    - gear ratio helped, but due to sag, new gears aren't connect unless gear-test is used
+      - increase teeth of lock-gear and fix peg-holes + pegs
   - toggleLock runs sync, which can cause status LED to miss cycles on blink.
 Looks a bit odd.
   - timeout for IP and/or get datetime, slow and unpredicatble.
 Could use internal clock but not reliable